 - 50 Servings Per Bottle

 Glutamine is the most abundant free amino acid and plays a variety of essential roles, including protein synthesis, nitrogen transport, and immune function.
-After an intense and grueling workout, Glutamine levels are lowered causing slow recovery.
-With proper Glutamine supplementation, you can help your body recover and rebuild much faster and effectively.
+After an intense and grueling workout, glutamine levels are lowered, causing slow recovery.
+With proper glutamine supplementation, you can help your body recover and rebuild much more effectively.

 Best Glutamine is available in several delicious flavors and supplies enough glutamine to increase recovery time and gain lean muscle mass.Keep Reading »